-1. Qualitative disclosure 1.1 A summary discussion of the bank's approach to assessing the adequacy of its capital to support current and future activities. i) The Bank is subject to Capital Adequacy guidelines of RBI, which are based on the framework of Basel Committee on Banking Supervision.
+1. Qualitative disclosure

+- 1.1 A summary discussion of the bank's approach to assessing the adequacy of its capital to support current and future activities. - i) The Bank is subject to Capital Adequacy guidelines of RBI, which are based on the framework of Basel Committee on Banking Supervision.
 As per Basel III guidelines the minimum capital required to be maintained by the Bank is 9.625 percent with minimum Common Equity Tier 1 (CET1) of 6.125% as on March 2016.
-Stress analysis is conducted on half yearly basis or as required to see the impact on capital adequacy ratio (CAR) in near to medium horizon. ii) ii) The Bank assesses its capital requirement based on business projections and opportunities for growth that are in line with the strategic intent of the Bank.
+Stress analysis is conducted on half yearly basis or as required to see the impact on capital adequacy ratio (CAR) in near to medium horizon. - ii) The Bank assesses its capital requirement based on business projections and opportunities for growth that are in line with the strategic intent of the Bank.
 The business projections are mapped to credit, market and operational risks which allows for assignment of regulatory capital besides providing capital headroom to meet growth projections.
 As part of the Internal Capital Adequacy Assessment Process (ICAAP), Bank also assesses adequacy of capital under stress conditions for gauging the adequacy of capital to support not only three primary risks of credit, market and operational risk but other residual risks like interest rate risk in banking book, liquidity risk, credit concentration risk, strategic risk and reputational risk.

-2. Quantitative Disclosures Amount in ₹ million 2.1 Capital requirements for credit risk • 49900.3 Portfolio subjected to standardized approach • • 49900.3 Portfolios subjected to the IRB approaches Nil Securitization exposures Nil 2.2 Sta Capital requirement for market risk (under indardized duration approach) • 2146.1 1 Interest rate risk Interest rate risk Interest rate risk Interest rate risk • 1774.4 Interest rate risk Foreign exchange risk (including gold) 1774.4 30.6 2.3 Foreign exchange risk (including gold)Equity risk • 30.6
+2. Quantitative Disclosures Amount in ₹ million 2.1 Capital requirements for credit risk • 49716.4 Portfolio subjected to standardized approach • 49716.4 • Portfolios subjected to the IRB approaches • Nil Securitization exposures • Nil 2.2 Capital requirement for market risk (under Standardized duration approach) • 2293.6 Interest rate risk • 1668.4 Foreign exchange risk (including gold) • 30.6 • Equity risk • 594.6 2.3 Capital requirement for operational risk • 4705.5 Basic indicator approach: • 4705.5

-2.4 Common Equity Tier 1, Tier 1 and Total Capital ratios: Name of the Entity Common Equity Tier 1 ratio Tier 1 ratio Total capital ratio J&K Bank Ltd 10.60% 10.60% 11.81%
+2.4 Common Equity Tier 1, Tier 1 and Total Capital ratios: Name of the Entity Common Equity Tier 1 ratio Tier 1 ratio Total capital ratio J&K Bank Ltd 9.60% 9.60% 11.05%